 Information security is more than a technology problem.

-The security informatics program offers students a new, interdisciplinary approach to information security that goes beyond technology to address the social and practical aspects of protecting data.
-You will receive a solid technical foundation in designing, implementing, and managing secure systems.
-You’ll also gain insight into the social, legislative, and economic considerations that affect the decisions people and businesses make about their own security and privacy.
+The School of Informatics and Computing's security informatics program offers students an interdisciplinary approach to information security that considers the numerous modern technical challenges, and then goes beyond technology to consider the social and practical aspects of protecting data, privacy, and other assets.
+In our program, you will receive a technical foundation in designing, implementing, and managing secure information technology systems.
+You'll also gain insight into the social, legislative, and economic considerations that affect the decisions people and businesses make about their own security.

-Our industry-oriented curriculum is designed for students with undergraduate degrees in computer science, electrical engineering, management information systems, economics, informatics, and related disciplines.
-In addition to a core security informatics curriculum, you are encouraged to pursue a concentration in a related field, including criminal justice, economics, or psychology.
+Our industry-oriented curriculum is designed for students with undergraduate degrees in computer science, electrical engineering, management information systems, economics, mathematics, informatics, and related disciplines.
+Security professionals are in high demand in a wide variety of industries, providing abundant career options for our graduates.

 Follows an interdisciplinary approach that blends technology, business, and other disciplines